The Modern Western Philosophical and Psychological Humanistic Tradition

 Carl Rogers (1902-1987)

 Carl Rogers is generally considered to be one of the most important and influential psychologists of the twentieth century, and as a psychotherapist perhaps the most influential since Freud.* He was an academic psychologist, with impressive credentials in research and publication, an educational theorist, a groundbreaking philosopher of psychotherapy and a noted psychotherapist.
-The influence of his thinking and his research has spread far beyond his original fields to influence the practise of most fields in which human values are considered.
+The influence of his thinking and his research has spread far beyond his original fields to influence the practice of most fields in which human values are considered.
 Rogers was, first and foremost, an academic psychologist, with an appreciation of the scientific method, and his influence owes much to his research on the process and the outcomes of psychotherapy.

 Rogers built upon Maslow’s description of the healthy person, which he called “The Fully Functioning Person”.
 His approach emphasizes that therapy is not only of value in helping people with severe psychological problems.
 It is equally, if not more relevant to the interests of relatively healthy people who are interested in exploring their own human potential.
 For Rogers, the “fully functioning person” is able to trust in their own feelings and judgement and able to choose behaviour that is appropriate for each moment.
 They are open to experience, live fully in each moment, and can be trusted to act constructively in the world.
 They are free to relate fully and honestly with other people.
 The aim of the therapeutic situation is the provision of the best conditions in which the client can move in these directions.